-The most frequent response to question three, see above, was behavioral health such asanxiety, depression, psychoses, and suicid), substance use such as narcotics and alcohol, COVID-19, and Alzheimer's and Dementia care.
+The most frequent response to the question above was behavioral health, anxiety, depression, psychoses, and suicide, for example, substance use of narcotics or alcohol, COVID-19, Alzheimer's and Dementia care.
 For children, respondents chose behavioral health as defined above, COVID-19, violence in the community, substance use, and sexual and reproductive health issues such as sexually transmitted infections and teen pregnancy as the most pressing health concerns.

-Behavioral health was the top identified health concern for both adults and children, along with access to mental health providers in schools (Pre-K-12).
-Perhaps this is resulting from the COVID-19 pandemic and isolation, as well as substance use and violence in the home and community.
+Behavioral health was the top health concern identified for both adults and children, along with as access to mental health providers in schools (Pre-K-12).
+Perhaps this is resulting from the COVID-19 pandemic and isolation, as well as substance use, violence in the home and community.
 Behavioral health being identified as a top concern for children is consistent with the increased understanding that modern children live with a great deal of stress, both mental and physical, and it impacts their health in ways we are just beginning to understand.